Will of Fernando Malang Balagtas: Historical documents with similar content

-Purported Content
+Content

+Apart from the date as to when the will was supposedly written, as well as its authenticity and the details regarding the life of Balagtas, what has interested most historians regarding the contents of the will are the genealogies related to the ruling family of Luzon, including the ancestries of Lakandula, Rajah Matanda, Rajah Sulayman and other close and distant relatives.
+However the contents of the will have had different versions as the will has been passed down to many people over the years.
+Two of the most prominent versions are the Spanish version from Domingo Posadas as well as the English version by American missionary Luther Parker.

 The will claims to document seven generations of the family of Fernando Malang Balagtas, whose name before his baptism into Catholicism had been "Pansomun."
 It places Malang Balagtas in the 5th generation of that family tree, which means that the will purportedly documents two generations of relatives younger than him, and four generations of relatives older than him.

-The first two generations of the family tree includes various legendary names from the folklore of the polities in Maynila, Tondo, Namayan, and Pasig while the third and fourth generations supposedly link Malang Balagtas to the ruling houses of Maynila, Tondo: "namely Lacandola and the two rulers, Ladiamora" - first degree cousins once removed.
-(The document does not mention Rajah Matanda and Rajah Sulayman by name, so Dery notes is uncertain whether this refers to Matanda and Sulayman themselves.
-"Ladiamora," meaning "young rajah (rajah mora or raja muda)", is generally acknowledged as a descriptive phrase and could refer to either a descendant or ancestor of Matanda and Sulayman.)
+The first two generations of the family tree include various names from the ruling families of the towns of Manila (the capital of Luzon; now Intramuros), Tondo and Namayan (now Santa Ana), while the third and fourth generations supposedly link Malang Balagtas to the ruling families of Manila and Tondo: "namely Lacandola and the two rulers, Matanda and Ladiamora" - first degree cousins once removed.
+"Ladiamora" which is the Malay title raja muda, meaning "crown prince" or "heir apparent", could refer to a successor to the royal line in the house of Matanda and Sulayman.

 The last generations of the family tree supposedly identify the individuals who should be included in the property inheritances due to the descendants of these "great houses."